Setting Up a Self Managed Super Fund: A Guide

 What investment options are allowed in an SMSF?

-SMSFs have a wide range of investment options, but there are strict rules to follow.
-Research and understand the investment options allowed under superannuation laws and regulations, considering any restrictions imposed by the ATO.
+Apart from a wide range of investment options, there are strict rules that SMSFs must follow.
+Research and understand what investment options are permissible to you under superannuation laws and regulations, especially any aspects that the ATO restricts.

 Should I seek professional advice for setting up an SMSF?

-It’s highly recommended to seek professional advice from specialists such as financial advisers, accountants, and lawyers who have expertise in SMSFs.
-They can help with compliance, decision-making, and providing tailored financial advice.
+Watch out, and it’s highly recommended that you seek professional advice from specialists like financial advisers, accountants and lawyers who specialise in SMSFs.
+It can also help with compliance, in deciding whether or not, and then in providing their tailored kind of advice.

 How do I register my SMSF?